nrfconnect/sdk-zephyr/doc/kernel/services/interrupts.rst

 verifying correct behavior).
 Zero-latency interrupts may not modify any data inspected by kernel APIs invoked from normal Zephyr contexts and shall not generate exceptions that need to be handled synchronously (e.g. kernel panic).
+Macro ISR_DIRECT_PM should not be used with zero-latency interrupts.

 .. important::
     Zero-latency interrupts are supported on an architecture-specific basis.